A-Bison-22/BeginnerCPP/README.md

 Hey guys Good evening n shit

-It's 2:31 am 12/07/2025, which is exactly 1 hour since i joined git, because my friend Prisha adviced me to (shoutout Prisha)
+It's 2:31 am 12/07/2025, which is exactly 1 hour since i joined git, because my friend Prisha adviced me to

 BeginnerCPP is a folder (repo or whatever) than contains my code of basic C++ programs.